Caves, Waterfalls, and More Interesting Spots to Camp Near Nashville

 Distance from Nashville: 33 miles, 41 minutes

-This 900-acre park takes its name from a unique set of rock gardens where cedar trees grow seemingly out of limestone beds, creating a desert-like look to the glades which also support all sorts of other rare plant species.
-Scattered among the park are more than 100 campsites glammed up with picnic tables and grills, electric, and water hookups.
-The park is also known for extensive equestrian trails, which you’d be wise to avoid as “getting trampled by a horse” isn’t very cleansing.
+Cedar Glades State Park is a 900-acre park near Nashville that takes its name from its unique rock gardens.
+These gardens are home to cedar trees that grow seemingly out of limestone beds, creating a desert-like look.
+The glades also support a variety of other rare plant species.
+The park is home to more than 100 campsites, all of which have picnic tables and grills.
+Some campsites also have electric and water hookups.
+The park is also known for its extensive equestrian trails, so keep an eye out for ponies while you’re hiking.

 Distance from Nashville: 34 miles, 44 minutes